Navigating The UC Law San Francisco

 Bar Exam Pass Rate

-In 2024, UC Law San Francisco achieved a 72.1% first-time Bar passage rate.
+In 2025, UC Law San Francisco achieved an impressive 86% first-time California Bar passage rate, a significant improvement from previous years.
+The school also boasts a 93% pass rate for out-of-state bar exams and a perfect 100% pass rate for the New York bar exam.
 The school provides intensive support through workshops, tutoring, and Bar-prep courses.
 Faculty mentorship, Bar-focused electives, and structured reviews help students gain the skills and confidence needed to succeed on the exam.
 This school of law gives you the tools and training you need to do well and start your career in law.

 Career Opportunities